aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### How do I mock all DynamoDB I/O operations

-The idempotency utility lazily creates the dynamodb [Table](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#table){target="_blank" rel="nofollow"} which it uses to access DynamoDB.
+The idempotency utility lazily creates the dynamodb [Table](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#table){target="_blank"} which it uses to access DynamoDB.
 This means it is possible to pass a mocked Table resource, or stub various methods.

 === "test_with_io_operations.py"